 They’ve taken staples such as recording video as well as audio content, and creating with repurposing in mind, and applied them to their video podcast strategy – including working with a repurposing partner, us!

-We help repurpose each video podcast episode, with our service, Video 10x.
+We help repurpose each video podcast episode.
 Taking this weekly repurposing project off their hands means the team at Metadata can keep producing and distributing awesome original content for longer and have more time to work on their next big event…!